crypto101/book/message-authentication-codes.rst

 encrypted or associate data block, as well as one additional block cipher operation for the final tag.
 The offsets (:math:`\Delta_i`) are also extremely easy to compute.
 The checksum block :math:`X` is just all of the plaintext blocks :math:`P_i` XORed together.
-Finally, OCB mode is easy to compute in parallel; only the final authentication tag is dependent on all the preceding information.
+Finally, :term:`OCB mode` is easy to compute in parallel; only the final authentication tag is dependent on all the preceding information.

-OCB mode also comes with a built-in padding scheme: it behaves slightly differently when the plaintexts or authentication text is not exactly a multiple of the block size.
+:term:`OCB mode` also comes with a built-in padding scheme: it behaves slightly differently when the plaintexts or authentication text is not exactly a multiple of the block size.
 This means that, unlike with PKCS#5/PKCS#7 padding, there isn't an entire block of “wasted” padding if the plaintext happens to be a multiple of the block size.

-Despite having several interesting properties going for it, OCB mode has not received as much attention as some of the alternatives; one of the main reasons being that it is patent encumbered.
-Even though a number of patent licenses are available, including a free-of-charge one for open source software, this does not appear to have significantly impacted how much OCB mode is used in the field. :cite:`ocb:license`
+Despite having several interesting properties going for it, :term:`OCB mode` has not received as much attention as some of the alternatives; one of the main reasons being that it is patent encumbered.
+Even though a number of patent licenses are available, including a free-of-charge one for open source software, this does not appear to have significantly impacted how much :term:`OCB mode` is used in the field. :cite:`ocb:license`

 GCM mode
 ~~~~~~~~